parul001/SQLAgentFetchJobs-showcase/README.md

-# 🤖 AI-Powered Live Job Search & SQL Agent
+# 🤖 Agentic AI Job Search & Intelligence System

-A personal AI engineering project that automates live job discovery, stores and analyzes job data, sends notifications for newly discovered opportunities, and enables natural-language querying using a local LLM.
+An agentic AI system that discovers live job opportunities, analyzes them against a candidate profile, scores and ranks relevant roles, identifies skill gaps, stores structured job intelligence, and sends personalized job recommendations.

 > 🔒 **Source code is maintained in a private repository.**
-> This public repository showcases the project's architecture, features, technology stack, workflow, and results. https://github.com/parul001/SQLAgentFetchJobs
+> This public repository showcases the project's architecture, agentic workflow, technical approach, capabilities, and roadmap. https://github.com/parul001/SQLAgentFetchJobs

 ---

 ## 🎯 Project Overview

-Searching for relevant job opportunities across continuously changing listings can be repetitive and time-consuming.

-I built an automated job intelligence pipeline that:
+Traditional job alerts are usually keyword-based: a job matches a search term, so a notification is sent.

+This project goes a step further.

+I built an **AI-powered job search agent** that not only discovers live opportunities but also evaluates each new job against a candidate profile before deciding whether it is relevant enough to recommend.

+The system combines:

+**Live Job Data + APIs + Databases + Local LLMs + AI Agents + Scheduled Workflows**

+The agent can:

-* Fetches live job listings from a job-search API
+* 🔎 Discover live job opportunities
-* Stores structured job data in a local SQL database
+* 🗄️ Store structured job data
-* Prevents duplicate job records
+* ♻️ Deduplicate previously discovered jobs
+* 🤖 Analyze new jobs using a local LLM
+* 🎯 Generate a personalized match score
+* ✅ Identify matching skills
+* 📚 Identify potential skill gaps
+* 💡 Generate an application recommendation
-* Detects newly discovered opportunities
+* 🏆 Rank the strongest opportunities
-* Sends automated email notifications
-* Refreshes job data on a daily schedule
+* 📧 Send personalized job recommendations
-* Uses an AI-powered SQL agent to query the database using natural language
+* 💬 Query accumulated job data using natural language
-* Runs the LLM locally using Ollama

-The goal was to combine **API integration, data engineering, automation, SQL, and AI agents** into a practical end-to-end project.

 ---

-## ✨ Key Features
+# ✨ Key Capabilities

-### 🔎 Live Job Collection
+## 🔎 1.
+Live Job Discovery

-The system retrieves live job listings through the Adzuna Jobs API.
+The system retrieves current job listings from the Adzuna Jobs API.

-Job data includes information such as:
+Instead of relying on a single job title, the search pipeline can retrieve opportunities across multiple related roles, such as:

+* SDET
+* Senior SDET
+* Software Development Engineer in Test
+* QA Automation Engineer
+* Software QA Engineer

+The retrieved job data can include:

 * Job title
 * Company
 * Location
-* Description
+* Job description
 * Salary information, when available
 * Job URL
 * Source